john-cd/rust_howto/bk/src/categories/database-implementations/index.md

 Embedded Databases:

-sled: A high-performance embedded database.
+`sled`: A high-performance embedded database.
-lmdb-rs: Bindings to the LMDB embedded database.
+`lmdb-rs`: Bindings to the LMDB embedded database.
-rocksdb: Bindings to the RocksDB embedded database (though RocksDB itself is written in C++).
+`rocksdb`: Bindings to the RocksDB embedded database (though RocksDB itself is written in C++).
-tikv: A distributed transactional key-value database (used in TiDB).
+`tikv`: A distributed transactional key-value database (used in TiDB).
 While not strictly embedded, it's often used in similar ways.

 Key-Value Stores:

-sled and lmdb-rs above can also be used as key-value stores.
+`sled` and `lmdb-rs` above can also be used as key-value stores.

 Other Databases (Partially or Primarily Rust):

-tantivy: A full-text search engine library.
+`tantivy`: A full-text search engine library.
-qdrant: A vector similarity search engine.
+`qdrant`: A vector similarity search engine.

 </div>